scottcoughlin2014/quest-slurm-documentation-test/docs/super-slurm.rst

 |                |                |                | mal/long/buyin |
 +----------------+----------------+----------------+----------------+

-A final consideration when selecting how much memory/RAM you want is how much memory/RAM is available on each of the different generations/families of compute nodes that make up Quest.
+A final consideration when selecting how much memory/RAM you want ishow much memory/RAM is available on each of the different generations/families of compute nodes that make up Quest.
 To drive home this point, imagine you made the following request: